 Lots of harleytherapy.com visitors view the site on mobile phones.
-This means that they only see approximately the first 75 characters of your profile description before clicking on your profile.
+This means that they only see approximately the first 75 characters of your profile description before clicking on your profile, like this:

-For this reason, we suggest that you do not repeat information on your therapist profile card, such as your name, in your first sentence.
+We suggest that you do not repeat information already on your therapist profile card, such as your name, in your first sentence.
 Instead, relevant information such as your qualifications, how you work, the approach you take or any specialisms you have is more relevant for visitors.

 2. More is more!